JellaSindhu/event-management/README.md

 # Event Management API

 Welcome to the **Event Management API**!
 This is a Spring Boot application designed to facilitate the management of event tickets.
-Users can create, read, update, and delete event tickets while also being able to filter tickets and calculate total amounts grouped by sellers.
+Users can create, read event tickets while also being able to filter tickets and calculate total amounts grouped by sellers.

 ## Table of Contents